gyver98/gyver98.github.io/_posts/2017-02-13-react-tesla-battery-range-calculator-part1-english.md

 > Conceptually, the React component is like a JavaScript function and receives an arbitrary input called 'props' and returns a React element that describes what should be shown.

+In a word, this concept can be expressed by the following formula.

+> fn(d) = V

+A function that receives data as input and returns a view.

 If you save files, you can see that the rendered Tesla car and wheel animation work well on the updated screen.
 You can also see that `props` is passed well in the component tree.

 ![enter image description here](https://lh3.googleusercontent.com/6PBG4kbLiVk1QfkXo8pYnfYW33_7yH_ULxq_8uBvxYFloDxacD8WPXLYlduOa0AT-cG9_8qTqQ=s944 "teslacar props.jpg")

 > Some functions are called "pure" in the sense that they always return the same output value if they have the same input value without changing the input value. (`Pure function`) One important React strict rule here is that all React components should behave like pure functions with respect to ` props`. `props` must be read-only.

 ## 9. TeslaStats Component
 Now we are going to build the `TeslaStats` component.